Features of the Student Testing Application

 - With the object bank active, the student uses the arrow keys to move between objects.
 The active object has a blue background.

-- To add the active object to the answer space, the student presses [Space bar].
+- To add the active object to the answer space, the student presses [space bar].

 To use the action buttons: